ANNOUNCEMENT 08 Apr 2015In April 2015, the government of France announced a change in private-sector financial support.

 Letter from the EC to France, 08.04.2015 (in French)

-On 8 April 2015, the European Commission granted operating aid to French regional airports worth 170 million EUR (valued in 2014 price level) over 9 years.
+On 8 April 2015, the European Commission granted start-up aid for new routes to French regional airports worth 135 million EUR over 9 years.

-The airports shall be eligible for aid if their annual passenger traffic did not surpass 3 million in the last 2 years.
-The scheme shall also not be available for passenger airports with a joint cargo airport of at least 200'000 tons a year; where the construction of a new passenger airport is planned; or where there is a neighbouring airport situated less than 100km or a 1 hour drive away.
+The airports shall be eligible for aid if their annual passenger traffic did not surpass 3 million and have established new air routes (or if the route has not been operated for more than a year).
+The scheme shall also not be available for passenger airports establishing a new route which is competing with a neighbouring airport situated less than 100km or a 1 hour drive away.

 The aid programme started on 4 April 2015 and will last until 3 April 2024.